acs-queens/Q-ACS-Website/index.md

 ---
 ---

-# Queen's Univeristy International Student Chapter of the ACS (Q-ACS)
+# Queen's University International Student Chapter of the ACS (Q-ACS)

 An engaging 1-3 sentence description of your group.